sbdrchauhan/python-DS-ML/05_machineLearning/README.md

 * Network with other professionals in the field, attend conferences and workshops, and stay up-to-date on the latest development and trends in the field.
 * Be wlling to continuously learn and adapt, as the field of ML is constantly evolving and new technologies and appproaches are constantly emerging.

+## Training, validation and Testing data
+After doing shuffle of the data, we need to divide whole dataset into three parts i.e. training, validation, and test sets.
+In short, training set is used to train our models that will learn from this dataset, validation set is used to fine refine our models based on the results here.
+After seeing how it behaved on validation set, one can go back and tune hyperparameters and again and again to fit it better.
+Finally, test is where the real performance measures are tested.
+This process will help to reduce overfitting the model which basically means that the model is picking every noise from the data.
+The size of training, validation, and testing dataset depends on the size of the dataset itself, and the kind of work you do, but a general guideline is trainng takes 80%, validation takes 10%, and test set takes 10% of whole shuffled dataset.

 ## References:
 * [Dan twitter](https://twitter.com/DanKornas)
 * [Google dev. ml course](https://developers.google.com/machine-learning/)